 Topic, image, vision.

-Appropriated literature, context shuffling and Chinese whispers changes meaning and feeling.
+Appropriated literature, context shuffling and whispered messages changes meaning and feeling.
 It is a powerful position to be in, to conceal and reveal what you conceitedly rank in importance.
 Frivolous and delicious or fossilised and painful you love to look at it.
 How much beauty to tap into another’s emotions?

 Chemistry, knifes, study.